LassoSoft/LassoGuide/source/_includes/preface.rst

 This guide is divided up into eight parts covering all aspects of the Lasso programming language.

--  :ref:`book-get-start` introduces the basic features of the Lasso language and server, as well as instructions for installing and configuring Lasso.
+-  :ref:`book-getstart` introduces the basic features of the Lasso language and server, as well as instructions for installing and configuring Lasso.

 -  :ref:`book-language` covers the syntax and features of the Lasso language.
    Read this thoroughly for a complete understanding of how Lasso code is structured.

--  :ref:`book-data`, :ref:`book-input-output`, :ref:`book-development`, and
+-  :ref:`book-data`, :ref:`book-system`, :ref:`book-development`, and
    :ref:`book-communication` detail the capabilities of the libraries that ship with Lasso, divided into appropriate categories.
 Method definitions and examples of common use cases are included.